Burial Ground Rules and Regulations

 Funerals will normally only be permitted Monday to Friday 09:30 – 15:00 (excluding bank or other public holidays).
 It may be possible to arrange funerals outside these hours subject to additional cost.
 The parish clerk must be contacted if a funeral outside of permitted hours is required.

-All funerals will be subject to the control of the Parish Council’s designated officer, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.
+All funerals will be subject to the control of the Parish Council’s designated officer, normally the Parish Clerk, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.

 The time appointed for an interment must be punctually observed.
 The designated officer reserves the right to delay a late arriving funeral in the event that it impacts upon another service.

-It is the responsibility of the person making the funeral arrangements to organise a Minister or Officiant for the funeral if one is required.
+It is the responsibility of the person making the funeral arrangements to organise a Minister or Celebrant for the funeral if one is required.

 Any floral tributes from the funeral will be placed on top of the grave following back-filling and may remain in situ for a maximum of 21 days before being removed.